-To capture qualitative data, we will add an additional metric to this action:
+To capture qualitative data, we will add an additional metric to this action: Educational Partner Input for EL, FY, LI and all students

 Due to our data not yielding the desired results, we held additional engagement and input sessions with our site leaders to conduct a thorough root cause analysis.
 Through this analysis and feedback from our educational partners, we have determined the need to review the effectiveness of our supplemental resources and reduce some of our expenditures with platforms that are not highly used by our sites.